SoccerNet/sn-spotting/README.md

 ## Benchmark Implementations

-This repository contains several baselines for each task which are presented in the [SoccerNet-V2 paper](https://arxiv.org/pdf/2011.13367.pdf), or subsequent papers.
+This repository contains several [benchmarks](Task1-ActionSpotting) for action spotting, which are presented in the [SoccerNet-V2 paper](https://arxiv.org/pdf/2011.13367.pdf), or subsequent papers.
 You can use these codes to build upon our methods and improve the performances.

-- Action Spotting [[Link]](Task1-ActionSpotting)

 ## Evaluation